vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 </script>
 ```

+### Good practice for loader organization

+Data loaders can be imported in any component but this could also affect the way your code is code split.
+It's worth explaining the benefits of moving a data loader to a different file and import it in other components.

 ## Non blocking data fetching

 Also known as [lazy async data in Nuxt](https://v3.nuxtjs.org/api/composables/use-async-data), loaders can be marked as lazy to **not block the navigation**.